 Meikko says the academic and social balance at UC was a successful combination, and with his newfound career focus he decided to stay on and take a master's degree in Political Science.

-'For my master’s thesis project I am studying the conditions of Children in Conflict with the Law (CICL) or juvenile delinquents in the Philippines, especially the discrepancies between the laws and guidelines that were designed to protect the rights of CICL and the reality.’
+'For my master’s thesis project I studied the conditions of Children in Conflict with the Law (CICL) or juvenile delinquents in the Philippines, especially the discrepancies between the laws and guidelines that were designed to protect the rights of CICL and the reality.’